Nacho Vidal (footballer): Osasuna

 On 13 July 2018, Vidal signed a four-year deal with Segunda División club CA Osasuna, with Valencia retaining 50% of his federative rights.
 He played 38 games in his debut campaign, adding five assists in a return to the top tier as champions.

 On 26 January 2024, after losing his starting spot to Jesús Areso, Vidal moved to fellow top-flight RCD Mallorca on loan for the remainder of the season.
 Upon returning, he was again a backup before terminating his contract on 22 January 2025.

 Oviedo

 Hours after leaving Osasuna, Vidal signed a two-and-a-half-year deal with Real Oviedo in the second division.
+He scored a career-best six goals in his first season, with his side returning to the main tier after a 24-year absence via the playoffs.